 turn right onto Clifftown Road, then right onto the High Street.
 You'll see Adventure Island at the end of the road.
 Turn left onto Western Esplanade and keep walking until you see the entrance to the beach.

-Trains run frequently almost every day to Scotland, although there may be less services during the weekends and bank holidays.
-Check our live train times for up-to-date information on trains to Scotland.
+Trains run frequently almost every day to Southend-on-Sea, although there may be less services during the weekends and bank holidays.
+Check our live train times for up-to-date information on trains to Southend-on-Sea.

 Yes, there are several types of Railcards you can use to save up to 1/3 on your trip to Southend-on-sea, these include: